 GENE 675a and 676b, Graduate Student Seminar: Critical Analysis and Presentation of Scientific Literature Students gain experience in preparing and delivering seminars and in discussing presentations by other students.
 A variety of topics in molecular, cellular, developmental, and population genetics are covered.
 Required of all second-year students in Genetics.
 Graded Satisfactory/Unsatisfactory.
-M. Muzumdar, S. Wang
+T. Sorrells, S. Wang

 GENE 734/MB&B 734/MBIO 734, Molecular Biology of Animal Viruses Lecture course with emphasis on mechanisms of viral replication, oncogenic transformation, and virus-host cell interactions.
-M. Lindenbach
+M. Laurent-Rolle, W. Mothes

 GENE 743/MB&B 743/MCDB 743, Advanced Eukaryotic Molecular Biology Selected topics in transcriptional control, regulation of chromatin structure, mRNA processing, mRNA stability, RNA interference, translation, protein degradation, DNA replication, DNA repair, site-specific DNA recombination, somatic hypermutation.
 Prerequisite: biochemistry or permission of the instructor.
+F. Bleichert, M. Hochstrasser, M. Simon

 GENE 760b, Genomic Methods for Genetic Analysis Introduction to the analysis and interpretation of genomic datasets.
 The focus is on next-generation sequencing (NGS) applications including RNA-seq, ChIP-seq, and exome and whole genome sequencing.
 By the end of the course, each student will be able to process and analyze large-scale NGS datasets and interpret the results.
 This course is intended only for graduate students who are interested in applying genomic approaches in their thesis research.
 At a minimum, students must have basic familiarity with working in a UNIX/Linux computing environment.
 Prior experience with shell scripting or a scripting language such as Perl, Python, or Ruby is strongly recommended.
 Interested students must contact the instructor early in the fall term to discuss their prior experience and expectations for the course.
 Enrollment limited to twenty.
 Prerequisite: permission of the instructor.
-S. Reilly, B. Lesch

-GENE 777b/MCDB 677b, Mechanisms of Development An advanced graduate seminar on animal development focusing on conserved mechanisms that govern germline development, embryogenesis, and somatic differentiation in molecular detail.
-The course runs in parallel to the Spring session of the Department of Genetics Seminar Series and is divided into two components: six Yale faculty-led lectures on core concepts in development and six combined journal club/student-led discussions with outside developmental biology speakers on their cutting-edge research.
+S. Reilly, B. Lesch divided into two components: six Yale faculty-led lectures on core concepts in development and six combined journal club/student-led discussions with outside developmental biology speakers on their cutting-edge research.
 Over the course of the term, small student groups are responsible for presenting one journal club-formatted discussion on two papers selected from the outside speaker's lab, as well as emceeing a dedicated question and answer session between the class and the speaker.
 This course provides a rare opportunity for students to actively engage with world leaders on their work in developmental genetics, epigenetics, and cell biology, as well as learn essential skills in experimental thinking and scientific communication.
 The course grade is based on forty percent take-home problems, forty percent class participation and twenty percent student-led journal club/distinguished speaker question and answer session.
 There are no official prerequisites.
 However, some familiarity with concepts and techniques of modern biology is necessary to get the most out of the course.
 K. Sumigray, Z. Smith